Punjab Stadium, Pakistan

 The Punjab Stadium is a multi-purpose stadium in Lahore, Pakistan.
 It is currently used mostly for football matches and serves as one of the home venues for the Pakistan national football team.
 The stadium has a capacity of around 10,000 spectators.
 It is owned and operated by the Punjab Sports Board.
+The stadium is part of the Nishtar Park Sports Complex which houses several facilities for all other major sports and includes the National Hockey Stadium.

 History

 Early years

 The construction of the multi-purpose stadium started in 1999 aimed to host the National Games of Pakistan.
 The Government of Punjab gave Rs 110 million for the project to the Lahore Development Authority before the start of the work.
 After failure to complete the stadium before the commencement of the National Games, the project received several extensions until the venue finally hosted the Punjab Games in 2003.